Cyber Resilience Act (CRA): Complete Compliance Guide for 2026

 The CRA covers:

-- Hardware products with network connectivity: IoT devices, routers, smart home devices, industrial controllers, medical devices, automotive components
+- Hardware products with network connectivity: IoT devices, routers, smart home devices, industrial controllers, automotive components

 - Standalone software: Applications, operating systems, firmware, middleware, libraries

-- Remote data processing: Cloud-based components essential to a product's core function
+- Remote data processing: Cloud-based components that are essential to a product's core function (not standalone SaaS services)

 Exemptions